 13. Thou dear Lord wast within me, and I was without my self: & amongst these fair things which thou hast created, I fought thee, and foulely erred: fair they were because thou createdst them, but to me foul, for that OI loved them, and loved them not in thee.

 14. O how I lament Dear Lord: that my poor soul hath been so worldly unto thee, Dear Lord, that nothing created, may please me, but the only loving of thy divine Majesty.

 15. Thou art all fair my Love, thou art all fair, and there is not a spot or stain in thee.

-17. If I foget to love thee Dear Lord. let all my pleasures be turned into sorrows: and let my right hand be forgetfull of her actions, if I do not offer unto thee, upon the Altar of my heart, a Sacrifice of perpetual love, morning, Mid-day, and Evening.
+17. If I forget to love thee Dear Lord. let all my pleasures be turned into sorrows: and let my right hand be forgetful of her actions, if I do not offer unto thee, upon the Altar of my heart, a Sacrifice of perpetual love, morning, Mid-day, and Evening.